brown-ccv/honeycomb-docs/docs/firebase.md

 ### 0. Installing the Firebase Command Line Interface

-If the firebase cli is not installed on your computer it's best to install it now.
-To check if it is install simply type `firebase` into a terminal window.
+To check if firebase has been installed, type `firebase` into a terminal window.

 ```terminal
 firebase